iqhive/runtime.link/Readme.md

 In addition to standard Go types, the runtime.link project defines an additional package for representing standard runtime.link structures and types that cross link layer boundaries.

-    * std - reflection, variants (enums/unions) and safe pointer-types.
+    * xyz - switch types (enums/unions/variants).
+    * may - optional values (useful for APIs with many parameters).

 ## Included Software Standards and Interfaces